-While there may be some variation in the source and intensity of each individual threat at each population location, we found no concentration of threats in any portion of the sand dune phacelia's range at a biologically meaningful scale.
-Thus, there are no portions of the species' range where the threats facing the species are concentrated to a degree where the species in that portion would have a different status from its rangewide status.
+While there may be some variation in the source and intensity of each individual threat at each population location, we found no portion of the sand dune phacelia's range where the threats are impacting individuals differently from how they are affecting the species elsewhere in its range, such that the status of the species in that portion differs from any other portion of the species' range.
 Therefore, no portion of the species' range provides a basis for determining that the species is in danger of extinction in a significant portion of its range, and we determine that the species is likely to become in danger of extinction within the foreseeable future throughout all of its range.
 This does not conflict with the courts' holdings in Desert Survivors v.
-Department of the Interior, 331 F.Supp.3d 1131, 1136 (N.D.
+Department of the Interior, 321 F. Supp.
+3d 1011, 1070-74 (N.D.
 Cal.
-2018), and Center for Biological Diversity v.
+2018) and Center for Biological Diversity v.
 Jewell, 248 F. Supp.
 3d, 946, 959 (D. Ariz.
-2017) because, in reaching this conclusion, we did not need to consider whether any portions are significant and therefore did not apply the aspects of the Final Policy's definition of "significant" that those court decisions held were invalid.
+2017) because, in reaching this conclusion, we did not apply the aspects of the Final Policy, including the definition of "significant" that those court decisions held to be invalid.